North Sea, Germany

 The turbines will be anchored into the seabed using monopile foundations.

-The design phase of the offshore wind project, which began in February 2016, included the design of monopile foundation structures, layout of the inter-array cabling, and equipment for the substation.
+The design phase of the offshore wind project, which began in February 2016, included the design of the monopile foundation structures, layout of the inter-array cabling and equipment for the substation.

-The wind farm will be connected to the German grid via the BorWin3 platform, which is a high-voltage direct current (HVDC) grid connection system, and the BorWin Gamma converter platform.
+The wind farm will be connected to the German grid by the BorWin3 platform, which is a high-voltage direct current (HVDC) grid connection system, and the BorWin Gamma converter platform.

 Siemens was awarded the contract to supply turbines and foundations for the offshore wind farm.
 Deme Group subsidiary GeoSeaof will design, manufacture and install the foundations, along with transition pieces, as an engineering, procurement, construction and installation (EPCI) partner to Siemens.

-Siemens will also be responsible to provide service and maintenance for the turbines for a period of five years following the project commissioning.
+Siemens will also be responsible for providing service and maintenance for the turbines for a period of five years following the project commissioning.

 GeoSea further subcontracted Netherlands-based Sif Holding for producing the monopile foundations.
-Sif will also produce the transition pieces in joint venture with Smulders, under the subcontract.
-The primary steel will be produced by Sif, while Smulders will produce the secondary steel and outfit the transition pieces, under the JV.
+Sif will also produce the transition pieces in a joint venture (JV) with Smulders under the subcontract.
+The primary steel will be produced by Sif, while Smulders will produce the secondary steel and outfit the transition pieces according to the terms of the JV.
 Fabrication will be done in 2017, followed by installation in 2018.

 Boskalis’ subsidiary VBMS was contracted for the inter-array cables for interconnecting the turbines.
 VBMS will supply and install 79 cables under the contract.
 The contractual scope includes supply, installation, burial, termination and testing of the cables.

 ZTT was awarded a contract to construct the 155kV HVAC-grid connection for the new offshore wind farm.
-The company is also responsible to supply shunt reactors, GIS terminal and land conversion joints.
+The company is also responsible for the supply of shunt reactors, GIS terminal and land conversion joints.